chef/chef/docs/dev/design_documents/data_collector.md

 Optionally, payloads may also be written out to multiple HTTP endpoints or JSON files on the local filesystem (of the node running `chef-client`) by specifying the `data_collector_output_locations` configuration parameter.

-For the initial implementation, transmissions to the Data Collector server can optionally be authenticated with the use of a pre-shared token which will be sent in a HTTP header.
+For the initial implementation, transmissions to the Data Collector server can optionally be authenticated with the use of a pre-shared token, which will be sent in a HTTP header.
 Given that the receiver is not the Chef Server, existing methods of using a Chef `client` key to authenticate the request are unavailable.

 #### Configuration